 If you need to get to market quickly to take advantage of consumer behavior, or a particular time of the year, then project management will help you with time management.
 By mapping out a timeline it will support you communicating to others either internally or externally to your business when you expect people to deliver.
 Knowing project timelines will help reduce headaches with suppliers or service providers by asking them upfront if they can deliver when you need it by.

 We all know money is crucial to running a business.
 Understanding your costs when getting to market can be make or break for reaching a business objective.
 Project management can certainly help you understand what you are going to spend and when.
 Contrast this against your business cash flow it can really help with decision making.
 If you can see any financial dips coming your way you can either juggle your timeline map or take other action such as negotiating supplier payments or sourcing additional funding.

 How do you want your product to look and feel?
 What is the experience you want your customer to have?
 Whatever that is then the product quality specifications need to be factored in to your project.
 If you want a high spec product that the market raves about then you may need to take your time developing the product.
 Or it could be costly to develop the product and project management can enable you to manage costs effectively.

 Ask yourself how can project management benefit you and your business?
 How will it help you meet your business objectives?
 Will it help you be really clear on what it is you need to do, or will it be of benefit to help you manage timelines or manage costs?
 And if you wish to scale up your business imagine how project management in your business could drive that forward.

-EmineoHub supports you at being brilliant at what you do with our 7 Steps to Business Brilliance program.
-If you would like a FREE 20 minute chat with Sarah to to realise your business goals please click here.
+EmineoHub supports you at getting your best work out to the world.
+If you would like a FREE 20 minute chat with Sarah to realise your business goals please click here.